PRANAV-SHILU/csbs-react-tutorial/README.md

 ```
 1) What is a controlled component?
-=> A controlled component is a component in which the form input field values are controlled by React state.
+=> A controlled component is a component in which the form input field values are controlled by React "state".
 => Benefits: Validation & manipulation before submitting, dynamic/currently updated values
 => Reference: V21, V22, V23